sites-yari/yari-lb-netlify/blockchain-developer-consultant.md

 ## We're looking for someone with…
  * Excellent programming skills
- * Experience with blockchain applications
+ * Experience with Elixir
- * Good knowledge of cryptography and computer security
  * Experience shipping and maintaining a large software system

 ## Desired
- * Experience with writing a dApp on Ethereum
+ * Experience with writing an Elixir App
  * Excellent written and oral communication skills
  * Experience making product decisions
  * Experience contributing to open source projects

  **To Apply:**

- Please email a cover letter and resume to {% include email.html em="careers@lightrains.com" variable-em=page.variable param="link" variable-param=page.variable %} with "Career Enq: SEB062017” in the subject line.
-No phone calls please.
+ Please email a cover letter and resume to {% include email.html em="careers@yarilabs.com" variable-em=page.variable param="link"

- Only applicants invited to interview will be contacted.
+ variable-param=page.variable %} with "Career Enq: Elixir-Yari-Labs-01” in the
+ subject line.